darktable-org/dtdocs/content/module-reference/processing-modules/sigmoid.md

 ---

-You can have this module auto-enabled in new images by setting the value of [preferences > processing > auto-apply pixel workflow defaults](../../preferences-settings/processing.md#image-processing) to 'scene-referred (sigmoid)' (this is the default setting for new installations).
+You automatically enable this module in new images by setting the value of [preferences > processing > auto-apply pixel workflow defaults](../../preferences-settings/processing.md#image-processing) to 'scene-referred (sigmoid)' (this is the default setting for new installations).

 # usage